MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Command.md

 Indicates that this cmdlet gets only the following specified data about the command:

-- Aliases.
-Gets the standard name.
+- Aliases Gets the standard name.
 - Cmdlets.
 Gets the syntax.
 - Functions and filters.
 Gets the function definition.
 - Scripts and applications or files.
 Gets the path and filename.